 ABC Commissary (menu)

-ABC Commissary is located right on Commissary Lane next to the Sci-fi Dine In Theater.
-Thanks to its diverse menu offerings – ranging from salads to seafoods – this Quick Service restaurant is a very popular dining spot.
+ABC Commissary is located right on Commissary Lane next to the Sci-fi Dine-In Theater.
+Thanks to its diverse menu offerings – ranging from salads to seafood – this Quick Service restaurant is a very popular dining spot.
 While the theming is minimal, the food is the real star of the show.
 We have always found the food to be consistently good.
-As for the atmosphere, ABC Commissary is casual, well-air conditioned, and there are plenty of tv’s to keep you entertained and relaxed while you enjoy your food.
+As for the atmosphere, ABC Commissary is casual, well-air-conditioned, and there are plenty of tv’s to keep you entertained and relaxed while you enjoy your food.

-Recommendation: Some of our favorites menu offerings include the 1/3 lb Angus bacon cheeseburger, Mediterranean salad with chicken, or the meatless vegan burger.
+Recommendation: Some of our favorite menu offerings include the 1/3 lb Angus bacon cheeseburger, Mediterranean salad with chicken, or the meatless vegan burger.